reactiveui/website/input/docs/handbook/when-any/index.md

                   (r, g, b) => new Color(r, g, b));
 ```

-Note, if any of the properties are null then a value will not be emitted.

 ### Watching a nested property

 `WhenAny` variants can observe nested properties for changes, too: